CJMenart/MetadataRepresentationProject/axioms.md

 * "A touchingIntersection has exactly one lane"
 * "A touchingIntersection has exactly one cardinality"
 * "A touchingIntersection has exactly one intersection"
+* "A Scenario has exacty one intersection which is an Imaginary Intersection."

 ### Axioms (Manchester)
 * TouchingIntersection SubClassOf hasDirection exactly 1 Direction
 * TouchingIntersection SubClassOf hasCardinality exactly 1 Cardinality
 * TouchingIntersection SubClassOf inverse touchesIntersection exactly 1 Lane
 * TouchingIntersection SubClassOf inverse touchesLane exactly 1 Intersection
+* Scenario SubClassOf hasIntersection exactly one ImaginaryIntersection

 ## Traffic Instruction Indicators
 ![schema-diagram](schema-diagrams/TrafficInstructionIndicator.png)